dangarmol/chess-delta/README.md

 # Chess
-BSc Software Engineering End of Degree Project by Daniel García Molero
+BSc Software Engineering Project by Daniel García Molero